 |New York-Newark-Jersey City, NY-NJ-PA||7,120||$86,650|

 |Houston-The Woodlands-Sugar Land, TX||7,290||$58,290|

 |Atlanta-Sandy Springs-Roswell, GA||3,580||$58,930|

 *Source: U.S. Bureau of Labor Statistics Occupational Employment and Wages, May 2021

 Why are there so many real estate agents in the U.S.?

+And if real estate agents aren’t laser focused on their real estate career, it could cut into your home sale.
 Dee Dee Cortez, a top real estate agent in Corpus Christi and Kingsville, Texas, explains that while it’s a relatively easy industry to enter, it’s far more difficult to actually achieve success.
-She agrees that anyone can be an agent, but it takes experience, training, and the right communication skills to succeed as an agent.
+She agrees that anyone can be an agent, but it takes experience, training, and the right communication skills to succeed as a top agent.

 Hire a top real estate agent in your area to get the job done right